 As I cannot test this against any True Hearts™ guidelines, we must look at the diamonds themselves to assess to the true quality.

 James Allen offer a Hearts view for their diamonds.
-Above is a random selection of six True Hearts™ stones.
+Above is a random selection of four True Hearts™ stones.